Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: The static algorithm

-\begin{invariant} For all $v\in V$ for which \textsc{MatchR}$(v)$ was called at least once, either $v$ is matched, or $Q_v$ is empty. \end{invariant} \begin{proof} \textsc{MatchR}$(v)$ terminates (i) after it matches $v$ and recurses or (ii) if $Q_v$ is empty.
-It is possible that for some other $v'\in V$ with $v'\neq v$, that $v$ becomes temporarily unmatched during \textsc{MatchR}$(v')$, but we would immediately call \textsc{MatchR}$(v)$ to rematch $v$. \end{proof}
+\begin{invariant} For all $v\in V$ for which \textsc{MatchR}$(v)$ was called at least once, if $v$ is unmatched, then $y_v=0$ and $Q_v$ is empty.
+Furthermore, for all $u\in N(v)$ we have that $y_u + y_v = y_u > (1-\eps) \cdot w(uv)$. \end{invariant} \begin{proof} \textsc{MatchR}$(v)$ terminates (i) after it matches $v$ and recurses or (ii) if $Q_v$ is empty.
+Initially $v$ is unmatched and $y_v$ is set to 0.
+If $v$ is matched, it is possible that for some $v'\in V$, $v' \ne v$, that $v$ becomes temporarily unmatched during \textsc{MatchR}$(v')$ and $y_v$ is set to 0, but \textsc{MatchR}$(v)$ will be immediately called again.
+Thus, whenever $v$ is unmatched, $y_v = 0$.